Last Updated — 9 June 2026

 All eight access road options

 The aerial map shows every route considered.
-Several alternatives avoid residential properties entirely.
-Option 7 (the preferred option) is highlighted — it runs directly through the gardens of local families.
+Most alternatives avoid residential properties entirely.
+Option 7 (their proposed option) is highlighted in cyan — it runs directly through the gardens of local families.

-MCA scoring table and Option 7 route map
+Option 7 preferred depot access road route map

 The key word in Irish Rail's own report